alex-vasiliu/iOS-portfolio/README.md

     - [Sublime Text plugin](#sublime-text-plugin)
     - [Git pre-commit hook](#git-pre-commit-hook)
     - [On CI using Danger](#on-ci-using-danger)

+## About Me

+I'm Alex, a freelance iOS developer and technical consultant based in Bucharest.
+I have been programming since when I was 16, started my first job as a developer at 18 years old and at 23 graduated as an Engineer in Robotics, Automatic Control of Industrial Machines and Computer Science.

+I have a wealth of experience working with clients from all around the world.
+I offer my services to businesses of all sizes including start-ups, creative agencies, studios, designers, individuals and other freelancers & developers.
+The work I provide is of the highest quality, fully responsive, and tested in a wide range of devices.
+I take great care to ensure each project is well-architected, well-documented and easily maintainable so you can enhance an app as your company grows.
+I maintain a high code quality standard.
+Writing code that is documented and easy to read means it can be maintained and scaled in the future and allows co-workers to quickly work with it.

+I've been developing natively in Swift for years.
+I believe that native apps give the best results and have the least problems when it comes to adopting new iOS features, iOS versions or when new devices are released.
+I also have direct experience with Apple's policies, device capabilities and account management procedures.
+App Review can be a little unpredictable at times and Apple's review guidelines change over time.
+I have a good understanding of what it takes to maintain apps over the long term.
+All the apps I developed from the very first one in 2013 support modern devices and are still available in the App Store.

 ## Connect Plus
 [Connect Plus](https://nepservices.com/) is an application made specifically for the Law Enforcement, Firefighters and Sheriff Labor Organisations.
 It acts as a secured platform where communication, event calendar, news feed and document libraries are brought together in order to provide a complete experience to its users.
 The 1:1 and group chat has a high degree of security as the rest of the app, since it works with sensitive and national security data.